GSA/open-gsa-redesign/_apidocs/fh-public-api.md

-fhorgnamehistory| An array of the current organization name, the date when this name became effective, previous name/s (if available) and date when that name became effective. <br><br>Note: This data may not be currently available in the FH for all records. |Array fhorgname| Current and/or previous name of an organization in the Federal Hierarchy. |Text effectivedate| Date when the organization was created and the office became effective in the Federal Hierarchy.|Text fhorgparenthistory| An array of full parent id, full parent path name and the date when this full parent became effective.
-This array contains details about current parent and also the previous parents before the organization moved. <br><br> Note: Data for moved organizations is currently not available in the FH. |Array fhfullparentpathid| ID of the full parent path for an organization.
+fhorgnamehistory| An array of the current organization name, the date when this name became effective, previous name/s (if available) and date when that name became effective. <br><br>Note: This data may not be currently available in the FH for all records. |Array fhorgname| Current and/or previous name of an organization in the Federal Hierarchy. |Text effectivedate| Date when the organization was created and the office became effective in the Federal Hierarchy.|Text fhorgparenthistory| An array of full parent id, full parent path name, date when this full parent became effective, code hierarchy for that organization and the action type taken place.
+This array contains details about current parent and also the previous parents before the organization moved. <br><br> Note: Data for moved organizations is currently not available in the FH(For departments and Sub tiers). |Array fhfullparentpathid| ID of the full parent path for an organization.
 For example, a sub-tier would have a path of <Org id of parent department>.<Org id of parent sub-tier> |Text fhfullparentpathname |Name of the full parent path for an organization.
 Example for this field a sub-tier is <Org name of parent department>.<Org name of parent sub-tier>|Text effectivedate| Date when the current name or previous names became effective.
 Currently this field is mapped to the start date of an organization. <br><br> Note: Data for moved organization is currently not available in the FH.| Date